Salilw1999/iesg-whitelabel-grafana/docs/sources/tutorials/grafana-fundamentals/index.md

 <!-- INTERACTIVE ignore START -->

-In this tutorial you learned about fundamental features of Grafana.
+In this tutorial you learned about fundamental features of IESG.
 To do so, we ran several Docker containers on your local machine.
 When you are ready to clean up this local tutorial environment, run the following command:

 ```
 docker-compose down -v